5jjCopter/EzWifibroadcast/Transmit-power-settings.md

 ### Determining the maximum transmit power settings for yet unknown wifi dongles
 - First, make sure wiring and power supply is good, if not, you _will_ get problems and badblocks
 - Start with a low value, -2 for Ralink and 36 for Atheros
 - Find a free channel.
 This is important.
 On 2.4Ghz, finding a free channel can be next to impossible.
-In that case, you can 'simulate' a free channel by removing the antennas on the RX and keepint the TX right next to the RX
+In that case, you can 'simulate' a free channel by removing the antennas on the RX and keeping the TX right next to the RX
 - Test if everything works correctly.
-Let it run for an hour, you should get near zero packetloss.
+Let it run for an hour, you should see near zero packetloss.
-- Increase transmit power, then rinse and repeat until you find the spot where further increasing transmit power leads to badblocks
+- Increase transmit power, then rinse and repeat until you find the spot where further increasing transmit power leads to the packetloss counter steadily increasing
-- Decrease transmit power again until you see no more badblocks and then decrease it a little more to be on the safe side
+- Decrease transmit power again until you see no more packetloss and then decrease it a little more to be on the safe side
-- Test again, let it run for an hour, you should see almost zero packetloss
+- Test again.
+Let it run for an hour, you should see almost zero packetloss.
+Also check for heat, if the dongles get too hot, they will either reduce transmit power or produce packetloss.